ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 - keep things simple and scale if you need
 - When you don't need to scale down the system, make it simpler.
 - **aim for achieving balance**.

+My system is every evolving.
+You can assume that my current system is an evolved version of the one below.

 ## Optimizing Trello for Maximum Productivity